The New Zealand Maritime Museum is the place where the stories of people and the sea are preserved, shared and explored with our visitors.

 Up until the March 2018 the Museum was run by the New Zealand National Maritime Museum Trust Board, a body incorporated under the Charitable Trusts Act 1957.

-The New Zealand Maritime Museum is now part of Regional Facilities Auckland (RFA).
+The New Zealand Maritime Museum is now part of Auckland Unlimited (previously Regional Facilities Auckland).

-Working for Auckland in partnership with public stakeholders and private enterprises, Regional Facilities Auckland is an Auckland Council controlled organisation (CCO) that provides a regional approach to running and developing Auckland’s arts, culture and heritage, sport and leisure sector.
-RFA provides a regional voice to advocate for the sector and lead strategic thinking that contributes to making Auckland a vibrant and prosperous city in which to live and visit.
+Working for Auckland in partnership with public stakeholders and private enterprises, Auckland Unlimited is an Auckland Council controlled organisation (CCO) that provides a regional approach to enriching cultural and economic life in Auckland.
+This includes the tourism, arts, culture and heritage, sport, leisure and business sectors.
+Auckland Unlimited provides a regional voice to advocate for the sector and lead strategic thinking that contributes to making Auckland a vibrant and prosperous city in which to live, work and visit.

-You can find out more on the Regional Facilities Auckland website.
+You can find out more on the Auckland Unlimited website.